Turning down the tap on new

 It’s corporate behaviour that has created the single use over-consumption system and we need to change that system – so it’s the corporates that need to change.

 And it’s the Government that is most able to change corporate behaviour.
-Small early stage businesses like those in the Reuse Collective can work as hard as they can – but without some carrot and stick from laws, regulations and tax levies, they are running up a downwards escalator.
+Small early-stage businesses like Dizzie, Again and Revolution-ZERO can work their socks off – but without some carrot and stick from laws, regulations and tax levies, they are running up a downwards escalator.

 Reuse system change not tokenism